CANOE NEWS

 Canoe Launches National Scholarship Program to Support Public Procurement Professionals

 Canoe is investing in the future of public procurement.
-Through a new partnership with the Ontario Public Buyers Association (OPBA), Canoe is funding the OPBA–Canoe
+Through a new partnership with the Ontario Public Buyers Association (OPBA), Canoe is funding the OPBA–Canoe Scholarship, a national initiative designed

 How To Support Employees Through Major Life Changes